ApolloTang/react-knowledge-update-2023/src/useRef/is-useRef-isolated-between-component-instance/README.md

-This study attempt to answer the question: Is useRef isolated between component instance?
+This study attempt to answer the question: Is useRef isolated between component instances?

+Answer: useRef are isolated between instance of function component.